 - - - - - - - - - - - - - - - - - -

-Read Jeremy Griffith’s breakthrough redeeming explanation of the human condition in ; and more about the development of art and other cultural forms of expression under the duress of the human condition in .
+Watch Jeremy Griffith present the breakthrough redeeming explanation of the human condition in WTM Email 5, or read .
+You can also read more about the development of art and other cultural forms of expression under the duress of the human condition in .

 Discussion or comment on this email is welcomed — see below.